 - 1.1 The Personal Injuries Assessment Board (PIAB) is a statutory body which provides independent assessment of personal injury compensation for victims of workplace, motor and public liability accidents. - 1.2 The principal function of PIAB is to make assessments of compensation for personal injuries without the need for legal proceedings.
-The Board may also cause a cost benefit analysis to be made of the legal procedures and associated processes for awarding compensation for personal injuries, collect and analyse data in relation to amounts awarded or settlements made of personal injuries actions and such other functions as may be conferred on the Board as the Minister for Enterprise, Trade and Employment or the Minister of State at that Department specifies.
-In performing its functions, PIAB is required to process significant amounts of "Personal Data" within the meaning of the Data Protection Act 2018 as well as the 1988 and 2003 Acts ("DPA").
-PIAB respects the privacy rights of those whose Personal Data we process and we are conscious of our obligations under the DPA. - 1.3 The purpose of this Code of Practice is to disclose in a transparent way how PIAB obtains and processes Personal Data so that all those who provide us with Personal Data will clearly understand our practices and procedures.
-This Code also sets out our approach to dealing with Data Subject Access Requests under relevant legislation.
+The Board is also obliged to prepare and publish a Book of Quantum, cause a cost benefit analysis to be made of the legal procedures and associated processes for awarding compensation for personal injuries, collect and analyse data in relation to amounts awarded or settlements made of personal injuries actions and such other functions as may be conferred on the Board as the Minister for Business, Enterprise and Innovation specifies.
+In performing its functions, PIAB is required to process significant amounts of "Personal Data" within the meaning of the Data Protection Acts 1988 and 2003 ("DPA").
+PIAB respects the privacy rights of those whose Personal Data we process and we are conscious of our obligations under the DPA.
+PIAB is aware of and complies with the General Data Protection Regulation (GDPR), effective from 25 May 2018 and with Irish legislation based on the GDPR, including the Data Protection Act 2018. - 1.3 The purpose of this Code of Practice is to disclose in a transparent way how PIAB obtains and processes Personal Data so that all those who provide us with Personal Data will clearly understand our practices and procedures.
+This Code also sets out our approach to dealing with Data Subject Access Requests under relevant legislation. - 1.4 This Code of Practice was originally formally approved by the Data Protection Commissioner under the terms of the Data Protection Acts 1988 and 2003, and has been updated in the context of the GDPR